From the Principal, Dr. Tobon

 Viking Families and Friends,

-Thank you for continuing to support our students, teachers, and staff.
+Thank you for continuing to support our students, teachers, and staff and have a wonderful, safe, and relaxing summer.

 What's Happening at VHS!